 Salty's Short Supply

 I founded Salty's in 2010 after 7 years honing my skills as the designer for Sea Apparel.
 I'd become a father for the first time and was looking for work with flexible hours so I started designing clothes to sell at the local markets on the weekends.
 And Salty's was born.
 I'm proud to say that is truly an independent brand.
 I have no partners or backing, no staff, no book-keeper, unpaid interns or gofers.
 Just me with some support from the mrs. I design everything myself and oversee the sampling and production of my shorts in Bali, which by total coincidance hosts some of the worlds most epic waves.
-I whip up most of the artwork myself but my friends chip in from time to time to mix it up a little.
+I whip up most of the artwork myself with my friends chip in from time to time to mix it up a little.
 All the t's are screen printed by hand in Byron.
 I guess you could call it a one man band.
 I hope you like the products and thanks for your support.